kubeshop/tracetest/examples/quick-start-go-and-kafka/README.md

 If you want to run this example, just execute `docker compose up` on this folder.

-To execute a Trace-based test with Tracetest against this structure just run `tracetest run test -f test.yaml`.
+To execute a Trace-based test with Tracetest against this structure just run `tracetest run test -f test-producer.yaml` or `tracetest run test -f test-consumer.yaml`.

 Feel free to check out the [docs](https://docs.tracetest.io/), and join our [Discord Community](https://discord.gg/8MtcMrQNbX) for more info!